Onitsiky/poja-cli/oracle-poja-base/README.md

 > Whether your POJA is used or not, the NAT Gateway will generate a fixed lower cost of around $35 per month.

 ## Usage
-1. Clone this repository.
-2. Run `$ ./poja.sh poja-ping eu-west-3 /poja/sg/id /poja/subnet/public1/id /poja/subnet/public2/id` if `poja-ping` is the name of your application, and `eu-west-3` the AWS region you want to deploy into, and the three remaining arguments the SSM parameters where you saved the id of your security group and subnets.
+1. Invoke the [POJA CLI](https://github.com/hei-school/poja-cli).
 We recommend prefixing your poja application names with `poja-`.
-3. Commit changes and push them to Github.
+2. Commit changes and push them to Github.
+3. Define the Github variable `PROD_DB_CLUSTER_TIMEOUT` that sets the prod database cluster scaling down timeout.
+Note that its value must be between 300 seconds (5 minutes) and 86_400 seconds (1 day).
+Due to the once-per-day health check action, the (serverless) prod database will always be hot if you set it to one day.
 4. Define the Github secrets for deploying into your AWS prod and preprod accounts: `PROD_AWS_ACCESS_KEY_ID`, `PROD_AWS_SECRET_ACCESS_KEY`, `PREPROD_AWS_ACCESS_KEY_ID`, and `PREPROD_AWS_SECRET_ACCESS_KEY`.
 If you use the same account for prod and preprod, just give the same values to the prod and preprod variables.
 5. Run the `CD storage` action.
 This creates the serverless Postgres.
 The database URL is printed in the Github console.
 6. Run the `CD compute` action.
 This creates the serverless Spring Boot.
 The API URL is printed in the Github console.